Urban-Meteorology-Reading/WRF-SUEWS/README.md

 ```
 These commands update SUEWS repo associated with WRF-SUEWS.
 Currently, it is an older version of SUEWS than the most up-to-date one.

-# To compile and Run on [jasmin]():
+# To compile and Run on [jasmin](https://www.ceda.ac.uk/services/jasmin/) (as of 12 Oct 2021):
 1. Go to `coupling-automator`, and type `make`

 2. It creates the WRF-SUEWS folder to compile (name of the folder depends on what you specify [here](https://github.com/Urban-Meteorology-Reading/WRF-SUEWS/blob/50dba67f3a66cfee296d7c4de88d3f52353b13cd/coupling-automator/automate_main.py#L57))

+3. load jasmin compilers: `module load intel/20.0.0`

 3. In the created folder, type `./configure`.
 This is for configuration of WRF-SUEWS.
-Choose number `15` for the compiler and `basic` option for the nesting.
+Choose number `15` for the compiler (as of WRFv4 this refers to standard intel compiler) and `basic` option for the nesting.

 4. Then you need compile the code: `./compile em_real >& compile.log`.
 For this, you can submit the job as following: